 Does my child have to wear a uniform?

 Yes.
-Grades K through 12 are required to wear a school approved uniform.
-In order to reduce the amount of peer pressure among students, DCA has adopted a uniform policy.
-Details may be found in the DCA Parent – Student Handbook, on-line or issued to each family upon enrollment.
-Fridays may be designated as “dress down” days…students are free to dress in modest casual clothing.
+Grades K through 8 are required to wear a school approved uniform.
+In order to reduce the amount of peer pressure among students, DCA/LCHS has adopted a uniform policy.
+Details may be found in the Parent – Student Handbook, online or issued to each family upon enrollment.
+Fridays may be designated as “dress down” days for DCA…students are free to dress in modest casual clothing.
 Casual day clothing items are subject to the dress code listed in the Parent- Student Handbook.
 Pre-School students are not required to wear uniforms.
+LCHS dress code is unique to the High School regulations; a uniform is needed for special occassions and chapel dress.

 Where do I get my child's uniform?

-The DCA uniform supplier is Donnelly’s Apparel of Providence, RI.
-All required school uniforms must be purchased through Donnelly’s or from the DCA used uniform supply.
+The DCA/LCHS uniform supplier is Donnelly’s Apparel of Providence, RI.
+All required school uniforms must be purchased through Donnelly’s or from the DCA/LCHS used uniform supply.
 No other brand or supplier may be used for school uniforms.
 See the link under "Student Life" for more information.

 What is FACTS?

-FACTS is a tuition management company that handles tuition payments for DCA through automatic bank draft.
+FACTS is a tuition management company that handles tuition payments for DCA/LCHS through automatic bank draft.
+They are also the facilitator of parentweb.
 Tuition accounts that are set up on monthly payments must use this system.
 This helps families meet their tuition obligation in a low cost, convenient way that is completely confidential and secure.
 DCA uses the FACTS collection program whereby all payments, except registration will be made to FACTS on behalf of DCA.
 FACTS will invoice directly.
 A variety of billing and payments options are available and will be tailored to each family’s specific needs.
 You will have a “My FACTS” online account which enables you to view the current status of your tuition account with FACTS Tuition Management Company.
 Your account is password protected and the data is encrypted as it is transmitted to you.
 See the link under "Tuition Information" for more information.